see high-dose rate (or temporary) brachytherapy.

 too much growth of cells or tissue in a specific area, such as the lining of the prostate.
 See also benign prostatic hyperplasia, prostate.

-a growth found in the colon (large intestine) that is unlikely to become cancer.
+a type of growth on the inner lining of the colon or rectum that is unlikely to become cancer.
 Some doctors think that certain hyperplastic polyps can become pre-cancerous, or may mean a risk of developing adenomatous polyps and cancer later, especially if the polyps are in the ascending colon.
 See also adenomatous polyp, ascending colon, polyp.

 high blood pressure.

-the enlargement of an organ or part due to an increase in the size of its cells.
+the enlargement of an organ or body tissue due to an increase in the size of its cells, rather than an increase in the number of cells.
+Compare to hyperplasia.

 an operation to remove the uterus.
 This can be done through an incision (cut) in the abdomen (belly), through a few small cuts in the lower belly (called laparoscopic hysterectomy), or through the vagina.
-The ovaries may be removed (oophorectomy) at the same time.
+The ovaries may be removed (oophorectomy) at the same time, as may the fallopian tubes (salpingectomy).
 See also uterus, oophorectomy, ovary, vagina.